Notice: 5/24/2019 – Partially open: A small connector piece of Wyeth Trail is open to Gorge Trail #400 near the Columbia River. Most of the trail is

-closed until south of the junction with Green Point Ridge Trail #418.
-This section of trail and many others in the Columbia River Gorge are closed until further notice, sometime in 2018 or later, due to the Eagle Creek Fire.
+closed until a point south of the junction with Green Point Ridge Trail #418.
+This section of trail and many others in the Columbia River Gorge are closed until further notice, sometime in 2019 or later, due to the Eagle Creek Fire.

-Through 2018, visitors to Wyeth may experience noise, dust, or other impacts of nearby daytime construction work planned for the Historic Columbia River Highway State Trail.
+Through mid-2019, visitors to Wyeth may experience noise, dust, or other impacts of nearby daytime construction work planned for the Historic Columbia River Highway State Trail.

 The construction project will lead to long-term benefits for visitors to the region, by connecting Wyeth to Lindsey Creek with a bike/walk trail.
 Once the segment is completed, bikers will be able to ride from the Portland metropolitan area to Viento State Park without having to use the shoulder of the interstate.

 From Portland, Oregon, take I-84 east for about 50 miles, pass the town of Cascade Locks, and take exit #51.